-While the Navarro family works all year to plant and cultivate their coffee plants, they hire seasonal workers to help hand pick the coffee cherries as they ripen during harvest months.
-This is one of the most critical and labor-intensive steps in the coffee production process—the methods with which coffee is picked can be the difference between an award-winning coffee and an average cup.
+While the Navarro family works all year to plant and cultivate their coffee plants, it's during harvest months that they hire seasonal workers to help hand pick the coffee cherries as they ripen.
+This is one of the most critical and labor-intensive steps in the coffee production process—how the coffee is picked can determine an award-winning coffee from an average cup.

-Enrique does things a little differently.
+But Enrique does things a little differently.
 He starts by paying his workers 150% above Costa Rica’s wage requirements, and continues to find new ways to support them.
 “We are really working to provide better conditions for our farmers, our coffee pickers,“ says Enrique.
 “We have been building new houses for them and providing them with beds.
 Right now, the families are four or five families per house.
 In the future, we want to build a house for each family.”
 The Navarros are also planting staple foods on their farm so their workers don't have to spend extra time and money to take a bus into town and buy them—and the farm is working on a purified drinking water solution.

-“One of the dreams I have is to someday help our Panamanian workers build houses in their communities,” Enrique continues. ”When they are here they feel comfortable and they see us building houses for them in Costa Rica, and [they] are always very excited asking how much it costs to build.
+“One of the dreams I have is to someday help our Panamanian workers build houses in their communities,” Enrique continues. ”When they are here they feel comfortable and they see us building houses for them in Costa Rica, and [they] are always very excited, asking how much it costs to build.
 You can see they’re interested in improving their conditions back home.”